Motorcade of Generosity

 Motorcade of Generosity is the debut studio album by American alternative rock band Cake.
 It was recorded at the Pus Cavern studio in Sacramento, California, and released through Capricorn Records on February 7, 1994.

 According to Pitchfork reviewer Madison Bloom, Motorcade of Geneoristy is a lo-fi album with "warm and close" songs that pull from different musical styles, such as honky-tonk and ranchera, and compared its style to "trailing notes down a stairwell into some subterranean tavern, where a cantina band plays over clinking pints."
 Music critic Daryl Cater deemed it an example of funky, guitar-oriented "quirk-rock" reminiscent of Phish's "genre-hopping jams".

 Release

 On January 14, 2009, a limited edition orange vinyl re-issue of the album was made available for purchase on the band's official website.
 It sold out in two days.

+The single "Rock 'n' Roll Lifestyle" was first played by KWOD (now known as KUDL).
+Only 500 copies were issued.
+The song was used for an Ikea advertisement in Sweden.
+The music video for this song was filmed at Safetyville USA in Sacramento.

 Reception

 The album has received a mixed-to-favorable response from critics.
 AllMusic critic Darryl Cater stated that "Cake's minimalist jams occasionally get repetitive", though he concluded that "there are enough standouts here to easily qualify Motorcade as a keeper."
 Music reviewer Robert Christgau described the album as "unambiguity from the near side of cool."